The Future of Corporate Criminal Prosecutions (Part IV of IV)

 Second, DOJ’s use of NPAs and DPAs to resolve criminal cases short of a trial gives prosecutors considerable and unfettered discretion, and authority to dictate settlements with little to no judicial oversight.
 Courts have resisted attempts to review DPAs, and have no authority to review NPAs.
 If DOJ fails to rein in the use of NPAs and DPAs for only extraordinary cases, Congress may step in to regulate DPAs, similar to Tunney Act requirements for the Antitrust Division’s resolution of merger investigations.
 Congress regulated prosecutors in the antitrust context and may decide to do so again, unless DOJ exercises reasonable discretion on the use of NPAs and DPAs.

-Third, DOJ’s ability to maintain quality control over outside counsel investigations will never be as effective as DOJ conducting doj10its own investigation.
+Third, DOJ’s ability to maintain quality control over outside counsel investigations will never be as effective as DOJ conducting its own investigation.
 By delegating important investigation functions to corporate outside counsel, DOJ will suffer some diminution in quality – it is the nature of the beast.
 The question is whether that diminution is offset by the manifest benefits of leveraging limited DOJ resources to increase the number of corporate prosecutions.

 DOJ has to exercise its oversight responsibility with care and prudence to avoid any disparate or unfair results.
 There are many who claim that DOJ has taken unsupported and untested positions with regard to legal interpretations of criminal statutes.
 From my vantage point, there are very few persuasive examples of such untested legal positions.
 To the contrary, most prosecutors have exercised their discretion with care and recognition of the unique role they play in holding corporations responsible for criminal conduct.